RedHatProductSecurity/rapidast/README.md

 https://example.com/api/v3/groupB/functionB?parameter1=def&parameter2=456
 ```

-Only GET requests will be scanned
+Only GET requests will be scanned.

 ##### ZAP scanner specific options

-Below are some configuration tips related to the ZAP scanner.
+Below are some configuration options that are worth noting, when running a RapiDAST scan with the ZAP scanner.

-* Podman only: inject the ZAP container in an existing Pod.
+* (`*.container.type: podman` only) Inject the ZAP container in an existing Pod:

-It is possible to gather both RapiDAST and the tested application into the same podman Pod.
+It is possible to gather both RapiDAST and the tested application into the same podman Pod and run a scan against the application.
 This might help CI/CD automation & clean-up.
 In order to do that, the user must create the Pod prior to running RapiDAST, and indicate its name in the RapiDAST configuration: `scanners.zap.container.parameters.podName`.
 However, it is currently necessary to map the host user to UID 1000 / GID 1000 manually during the creation of the Pod using the `--userns=keep-id:uid=1000,gid=1000` option
 Example: `podman pod create --userns=keep-id:uid=1000,gid=1000 myApp_Pod`

-+ Enable ZAP's Graphical UI (useful for debugging): set `scanners.zap.miscOptions.enableUI: True` (default: False).
-The runtime type must support it (only `none`)
++ (when running scans on the desktop with the `*.container.type: none` configuration only) Enable ZAP's Graphical UI:

+This is useful for debugging.
+Set `scanners.zap.miscOptions.enableUI: True` (default: False).
+Then, the ZAP desktop will run with GUI on your host and show the progress of scanning.

-+ Disable add-on updates: `scanners.zap.miscOptions.updateAddons: False` (default: True): Prior to running, ZAP will update its addons unless this value is `False`
++ Disable add-on updates:

+Set `scanners.zap.miscOptions.updateAddons: False` (default: True).
+Then, ZAP will update its addons first and run the scan.

-+ Install additional addons: `scanners.zap.miscOptions.additionalAddons: "comma,separated,list,of,addons"` (default: []): Prior to running, ZAP will install a given list of addons.
-The list can be provided either as a YAML list, or a string of the addons, separated by a comma
++ Install additional addons:

+Set `scanners.zap.miscOptions.additionalAddons: "comma,separated,list,of,addons"` (default: []).
+Prior to running a scan, ZAP will install a given list of addons.
+The list can be provided either as a YAML list, or a string of the addons, separated by a comma.

-+ Force maximum heap size for the JVM: `scanners.zap.miscOptions.memMaxHeap` (default: ¼ of the RAM): Java's `-Xmx` option
++ Force maximum heap size for the JVM:

+Set `scanners.zap.miscOptions.memMaxHeap` (default: ¼ of the RAM), similarly to Java's `-Xmx` option.

 Example: